 Miles' family’s roots in Churubusco go all the way back to the days of the infamous turtle hunt in 1948 when his great-grandfather, Charley Wilson, was one of the first to spot the famous “Beast of ‘Busco.”

 Miles grew up in the funeral service industry and is married to his high school sweetheart, Tarah.
-Together they have four children, Amira, Blane, Cambri and Dariah.
-As a family they enjoy Colts and Busco football, being involved in community activities, and sharing outdoor activities.
+Together they have four children, Amira, Blane, Cambri, and Dariah.
+As a family they enjoy sports, being involved in community activities, and sharing outdoor activities.

 Miles & Tarah are fully here to assist you with any questions you may have, or with any of the multiple services we offer.
 We are honored to serve the tri-county area.